MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 ## Rules and alerts

-Azure Monitor managed service for Prometheus supports recording rules and alert rules using PromQL queries.
+Prometheus supports recording rules and alert rules using PromQL queries.
+Rules and alerts are automatically deployed Azure Monitor managed service for Prometheus.
 Metrics recorded by recording rules are stored in the Azure Monitor workspace and can be queried by dashboard or by other rules.
 Alert rules and recording rules can be created and managed using [Azure Managed Prometheus rule groups](prometheus-rule-groups.md).
 For your AKS cluster, a set of [predefined Prometheus alert rules](../containers/container-insights-metric-alerts.md) and [recording rules](./prometheus-metrics-scrape-default.md#recording-rules) is provided to allow easy quick start.

 Alerts fired by alert rules can trigger actions or notifications, as defined in the [action groups](../alerts/action-groups.md) configured for the alert rule.
 You can also view fired and resolved Prometheus alerts in the Azure portal along with other alert types.